gh120515/Lauren-fullstack-portfolio/README.md

 This project will serve to showcase my abilities as a full-stack web developer, from HTML, CSS and beyond.

-The repository will be updated progressively and continuously as I acquire additional skills, beyond my time as a student of the University of Adelaide bootcamp.
+The repository will be updated progressively and continuously as I acquire additional skills, beyond my time as a student of the University of Adelaide coding bootcamp.

 Refer to the 'Update notes' section to see my progression as a web developer.